sajidahmed12/RTSP-Stream-Capture-from-IP-Camera-using-OpenCV/README.md

 ## RTSP Stream Capture from IP Camera using OpenCV

-This example demonstrates how to capture an RTSP stream from an IP camera using OpenCV and Python.
+IP cameras support Real Time Streaming Protocol (RTSP) to control audio and video streaming.
+This is an example of capturing an RTSP stream from an IP camera using OpenCV and Python.

-### Requirements
+## Requirements for Python

 - opencv-python
 - threading